SettingDust/lazyyyyy/README.md

 ## Features
 Tests are run on my own pc and pack with 700+ mods on Forge.
-All the time here is **on my machine with my pack** and provided by profiler.
+All the time here is **on my machine with my pack** and provided by profiler that is time on multi threads.
 It's not rigorous at all, and it's not a value that anyone except me can refer to, because I'm too lazy.

+- Faster mixin config loading
+    - 50 secs → 1200ms
 - [YACL image resource lazy and async loading. ](https://github.com/isXander/YetAnotherConfigLib/issues/218)
     - 20 secs → None
     - Trade: the images will need to wait a few seconds to load before you can see them in the config screen